isaacyakl/remote-jackbox-player/README.md

 ## To-Do

+-  Fix open menu blocking area to right of the close button from being clicked
 -  Add a clear button for stream URL
 -  Rename how to pane
 -  Implement language localization **(I am looking for someone to help with this)**